Sex bolt

-A sex bolt is a type of mating fastener (nut) that has a barrel-shaped flange and protruding boss that is internally threaded.
-The bolts sits within the components being fastened, the flange provides the bearing surface.
-The sex bolt and accompanying machine screw sit flush on either side of the surfaces being fastened.
+A sex bolt is a type of fastener comprising a mated pair of screw and post, which are a machine screw and a nut that is barrel-shaped.
+The nut has a flange and a protruding boss that is internally threaded.
+The bolt (mated pair, screw and post) sits within the components being fastened, and the flange provides the bearing surface.

-It is normally chosen because of its low profile compared to other nuts.
+A sex bolt is normally chosen because of the low profile of its nut compared with that of other nuts.
 The sex bolt often has a built-in feature, such as a slot, to aid in tightening the fastener.
 Some sex bolts, more commonly known as "architectural bolts", have knurled barrels to allow one-sided assembly.

 The sex bolt consists of a female (internally) threaded barrel (nut) and a male (externally) threaded screw.
 Both the barrel and screw have heads designed to clamp (bind) material between the head of the barrel and the head of the screw, or to bridge the gap between two parts.

-Other names for sex bolts include binding barrels, Chicago screws, and connector bolts.
+Other names for sex bolts, or (in some cases) for the female half specifically, include: